Spokane Child Support Lawyer

 If you need legal assistance with any aspect of child support, whether establishing it in a high-conflict, high-asset divorce, separation, or paternity situation, seeking a modification of an existing support order, or enforcing an existing support order, you can rely on me as a Spokane child support attorney.
 My family law firm, Ellen M. Hendrick PLLC, has been representing individuals in complex family law matters since 2003.
 I have experience handling even the most complex situations involving child support.

 Reach out to Ellen M. Hendrick PLLC to discuss your child support case at (509) 402-2248.

 When Can You Modify a Child Support Order?

-Washington allows for a review and modification of child support payments every two years.
-You can, however, seek a modification prior to the two-year requirement if there has been a substantial change in your life, your child’s life, or your financial circumstances.
+Washington state allows for reviewing and modifying child support payments every two years.
+You can, however, seek a modification before the two-year requirement if there has been a substantial change in your life, your child’s life, or your financial circumstances.

 Seeking to adjust child support can be based on a number of factors, including:

 - A change in where the child mainly resides

 - A change in the income of a parent

 - Unforeseen medical expenses due to an injury or illness